reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 &&
 cd urlbackend
 ```
-Then, again in the terminal, run the following command to initialize our Node.js application.
+Then, again in the terminal, we run the following command to initialize our Node.js application.
 ```bash
 npm init -y
 ```